Bluey (TV series): Broadcast

 The Walt Disney Company holds the international broadcasting rights to Bluey for both linear television and streaming, having acquired the rights in 2019.
 The series premiered on the Disney Junior television network in the United States on 9 September 2019 and was later distributed on Disney+ on 22 January 2020 and in the United Kingdom on 1 October 2020.
 Cartoon Network executives tried but failed to acquire the rights to the series.
 Despite airing the show overseas, the producers have declined requests to replace the Australian accents of their characters in order to maintain the authenticity of the show.

 Disney's test audience of American children liked the accents and understood the humour.
 As Jane Gould, who was responsible for content strategy at Disney, explained to The New York Times, "Our kids live in a much more global community than the adults do" thanks to the Internet, making it unnecessary to replace the accents when aired in another English-speaking country.
 The second series debuted on Disney Channel in the United States on 10 July 2020.
-The distribution deal with Disney originally encompassed the first two series of the program; the third series was acquired in May 2021.
-The first half of the third series debuted on Disney+ in licensed territories on 10 August 2022 and later premiered on Disney's television networks; another group of episodes first aired on 12 July 2023, and further episodes were released on 12 January 2024.
+The distribution deal with Disney originally encompassed the first two series of the program.
+The third series was acquired in May 2021.

+The first half of the third series debuted on Disney+ in licensed territories on 10 August 2022 and later premiered on Disney's television networks.
+Another group of episodes first aired on 12 July 2023, and further episodes were released on 12 January 2024.
 "Ghostbasket" (Series 3 Episode 48), "The Sign" (Episode 49) and "Surprise!"
 (Episode 50) debuted on Disney+ on the same day as their respective Australian premieres in April 2024.

 In October 2019, Bluey debuted in New Zealand, airing on TVNZ 2 and streaming on TVNZ OnDemand.
 The first series made its Australian pay-TV premiere on CBeebies on 4 May 2020.
 It made its free-to-air television debut on CBeebies in April 2021 in the United Kingdom, Singapore, and Malaysia.
 The series debuted in the Philippines on TV5, dubbed in Tagalog, in April 2024.
 Supplementing its availability on the Japanese version of Disney+, the first two seasons of Bluey made their terrestrial network debuts in Japan in October 2024, airing on TV Tokyo with a Japanese dub.
 In China, Bluey is available on the streaming platform Youku, with voice-over in Mandarin Chinese.
+Bluey debuted in Wales as Blŵi on the Welsh-language channel S4C on 30 December 2025, dubbed by Tinopolis.
+A Yolŋu Matha dub of the show was released in June 2026, making it the first time the show was dubbed into an Indigenous Australian language.